Pangea, Varese and province civic network, BBS, article cover

 Pangaea: not just a civic network, but a life project

 Pangea was not just a network, but a life project.
 Its mission was to improve the quality of life through connecting people.
-The software was based on Worldgroup, a popular program at the time to create BBSs.
+The software was based on Worldgroup, a popular program at the time for creating BBSs.
 The user only had to connect to the network via a floppy disk, without the need for complex configurations.
-The floppy disk to connect to Pangea was distributed free of charge in the first Runner Computer store: today a large computer distributor in Italy.
+The diskette to connect to Pangea was distributed free of charge in the first Runner Computer store: today a large IT distributor in Varese.

-During the conference, viewers are guided through a journey through Pangea's graphical interface and its features.
+During the lecture, viewers are taken through a journey through Pangea's graphical interface and its features.

 Pangea, Varese civic network, BBS, Worldgroup remote system console, Galacticomm